sgaunet/bullets/README.md

 A colorful terminal logger for Go with bullet-style output, inspired by [goreleaser](https://github.com/goreleaser/goreleaser)'s beautiful CLI output.

+> **⚠️ Pre-v1.0 Notice:** This library is currently in v0.x and under active development.
+The API may undergo breaking changes between minor versions until v1.0 is released.
+Please vendor your dependencies or pin to a specific version if you need API stability.

 ## Features

 - 🎨 Colorful terminal output with ANSI colors